Dutch East Indies: World War II and independence

-In 2013, the Netherlands government apologised for the violence used against the Indonesian people, an apology repeated by King Willem-Alexander on a state visit in 2020.
+In 2013 the Netherlands government apologised for the violence used against the Indonesian people, an apology repeated by King Willem-Alexander on a state visit in 2020.
 To this day, the colonial war is commonly referred to as "police actions" in the Netherlands.

 Government

 Law and administration

-Since the VOC era, the highest Dutch authority in the colony resided with the 'office of the governor-general'.
+Since the VOC era, the highest Dutch authority in the colony resided with the office of the governor-general.
 During the Dutch East Indies era the governor-general functioned as chief executive president of colonial government and served as commander-in-chief of the colonial army (KNIL).
 Until 1903 all government officials and organisations were formal agents of the governor-general and were entirely dependent on the central administration of the 'office of the governor-general' for their budgets.
 Until 1815 the governor-general had the absolute right to ban, censor or restrict any publication in the colony.
 The so-called exorbitant powers of the governor-general allowed him to exile anyone regarded as subversive and dangerous to peace and order, without involving any Court of Law.

 Until 1848 the governor-general was directly appointed by the Dutch monarch, and in later years via the Crown and on advice of the Dutch metropolitan cabinet.
 During two periods (1815–1835 and 1854–1925) the governor-general ruled jointly with an advisory board called the Raad van Indie (Indies Council).
 Colonial policy and strategy were the responsibility of the Ministry of Colonies based in The Hague.
 From 1815 to 1848 the ministry was under direct authority of the Dutch king.
-In the 20th century the colony gradually developed as a state distinct from the Dutch metropole with treasury separated in 1903, public loans being contracted by the colony from 1913, and quasi diplomatic ties were established with Arabia to manage the Haji pilgrimage from the Dutch East Indies.
+In the 20th century the colony gradually developed as a state distinct from the Dutch metropole with its treasury separated in 1903, public loans being contracted by the colony from 1913, and quasi-diplomatic ties were established with Arabia to manage the Haji pilgrimage from the Dutch East Indies.
 In 1922 the colony came on equal footing with the Netherlands in the Dutch constitution, while remaining under the Ministry of Colonies.

-The governor-general led a hierarchy of Dutch officials; the residents, the assistant residents, and district officers called controllers.
+The governor-general led a hierarchy of Dutch officials: the residents, the assistant residents, and district officers called controllers.
 Traditional rulers who survived displacement by the Dutch conquests were installed as regents and indigenous aristocracy became an indigenous civil service.
-While they lost real control, their wealth and splendour under the Dutch grew.
+While they lost de facto control, their wealth and splendour under the Dutch grew.
 This indirect rule did not disturb the peasantry and was cost-effective for the Dutch; in 1900, only 250 European and 1,500 indigenous civil servants, and 16,000 Dutch officers and men and 26,000 hired native troops, were required to rule 35 million colonial subjects.
 From 1910, the Dutch created the most centralised state power in Southeast Asia.
 Politically, the highly centralised power structure established by the Dutch administration, including the exorbitant powers of exile and censorship, was carried over into the new Indonesian republic.